wangliang1124/Test-Field/interview.md

 	})`
 	+ polyfill: bluebird

-* What are the pros and cons of using Promises instead of callbacks?
+* 35.What are the pros and cons of using Promises instead of callbacks?
 	+ 地狱回掉
 	+ 信任
 	+ 错误处理

-* What tools and techniques do you use debugging JavaScript code?
+* 36.What tools and techniques do you use debugging JavaScript code?
 	+	Chrome Dev Tools.

-* What language constructions do you use for iterating over object properties and array items?
+* 37.What language constructions do you use for iterating over object properties and array items?
 	+ Array
 		+ for
 		+ forEach